-Major issues in current media theory.
-Film, television and press considered in the light of theoretical concepts derived from sociology, semiotics, structuralism, and drawing on current debate on industry, narrative, genre, image analysis.
-Areas considered range from news and current affairs to 'cop' shows, children, television, light entertainment, and soap opera.
+Major issues in media theory.
+Radio, television and press considered in the light of theoretical concepts derived from sociology, structuralism and semiotics.
+Drawing on current debates on industry, technology and control, narrative and genre, production and audience reception.
+Programs considered range from news and current affairs to popular TV shows.